WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: a road, track, path, or street for traveling along. 用于行驶的道路、轨道、路径或街道。

   3. adverb(INFORMAL 非正式): at or to a considerable distance or extent. 在一个相当远的距离或范围; far 非常 (used before an adverb or preposition for emphasis) 用在副词与介词间表强调。

+- wear

+  1. verb: have on one's body or a part of one's body as clothing, decoration, protection, or for some other purpose.

+     - habitually have on one's body or be dressed in.

+       "although she was a widow, she didn't wear black"

+     - exhibit or present (a particular facial expression or appearance).

+       "they wear a frozen smile on their faces"

+     - have (one's hair or beard) at a specified length or arranged in a specified style.

+       "the students wore their hair long"

+     - NAUTICAL: (of a ship) fly (a flag).

+       "any British registered boat may wear the red ensign"

+  2. verb: damage, erode, or destroy by friction or use.

+     - undergo damage, erosion, or destruction by friction or use.

+       "mountains are wearing down with each passing second"

+     - form (a hole, path, etc.) by constant friction or use.

+       "the water was forced up through holes it had worn"

+     - withstand continued use or life in a specified way.

+       "a carpet-type finish seems to wear well"

+     - cause weariness or fatigue to.

+       "some losses can wear on you"

+  3. verb(LITERARY): pass (a period of time) in some activity.

+     "spining long stories, wearing half the day"

+  4. verb(INFORMAL·BRITISH): tolerate; accept.

+     "the environmental health people wouldn't wear it"

+  5. noun: the wearing of something or the state of being worn as clothing.

+     "some new tops for wear in the evening"

+  6. noun: clothing suitable for a particular purpose or of a particular type.

+     "evening wear"

+  7. noun: damage or deterioration sustained from continuous use.

+     "you need to make a deduction for wear and tear on all your belongings"

+  8. phrase: wear and tear - damage, erode, or destroy by friction or use.

+  9. phrase: wear thin - be gradually used up or become less convincing or acceptable.

+     "his patience was wearing thin"

+  10. phrase: wear away - become gradually smaller or smoother through use or contact over a long period.

+      "over time the sharp edges would wear away"

+  11. phrase: wear down - overcome someone or something by persistence.

+      "they wore down their opponents to win the marathon match that lasted more than two hours"

+  12. phrase: wear off - lose effectiveness or intensity.

+      "the effects of the drug were wearing off"

+  13. phrase: wear on - (of a period of time) pass, especially slowly or tediously.

+      "as the afternoon wore on he began to look unhappy"

+  14. phrase: wear out - be used until no longer in good condition or working order.

+      "the type was used again and again until it wore out"

+  15. verb(SAILING): bring (a ship) about by turning its head away from the wind.

+      "Shannon gives the order to wear ship"

 - weather